SoftUni/Programming-Basics-Book-JS-EN/chapter-00-preface.md

 * functions, methods, classes, and objects
 * work with data: arrays, hash tables, strings

-The ability to code **can be mastered in a few months** of hard learning and solving practical tasks by writing code every day.
+The ability to code **can be mastered in a few months** of hard learning and solving practical problems by writing code every day.
 This book covers only the first point of the coding skill: **working with variables, conditionals, and loops**.
 The rest remains to be learned in subsequent training, courses, and books.

-The book (and the courses based on it) give only the beginning of a long-term and serious study, on the path of professional programming.
+The book give only the beginning of a long-term and serious study, on the path of professional programming.
 If you do not master the material from this book to perfection, you will not be able to become a programmer.
 You will lack programming fundamentals and it will become increasingly difficult for you to move forward.
 Therefore **pay enough attention to the basics of programming**: solve problems well and write a lot of code for months until you learn **to easily solve all the problems in this book**.
 Then move on.

 We pay special attention to the fact that **programming language doesn't have significant relevance** for one's coding skill.
 You can either code or not.
 If you can code in C#, then you'll easily switch to Java, C++, or any other language.
-That's why **coding skills** are heavily studied in the foundational software engineering courses at SoftUni.
+That's why **coding skills** are heavily studied in the  software engineering courses at SoftUni.
 These are the skills that each programming book for beginners starts with, including this one.

 ### Skill # 2 - Algorithmic Thinking (30%)